alfredlucero/cy-iframe/README.md

 ### JavaScript Project Intellisense with VSCode

-If you are in a JavaScript project and would like to take advantage of Intellisense with VSCode, the types should already be bundled with the package such that typing in `cy.iframe()` will show some auto-completion and types on hover to guide you.
-If you do not see the auto-completion Intellisense, you may need to add your own `jsconfig.json` file that looks something like this.
+If you are in a JavaScript project and would like to take advantage of Intellisense with VSCode, you will need to add your own `jsconfig.json` file that looks something like this.

 ```json
 {